-Having a groundbreaking app is no use if you don’t know how to use it.
-Parent training is important to ensure optimal use of AAC.
-AAC concepts and strategies may seem foreign to many parents new to AAC.
-SLPs can offer guidance on how to use an AAC system.
+Having groundbreaking speech generating devices is no use if you don’t know how to use it.
+Parent training is important to ensure optimal use of AAC devices.
+SLPs can offer guidance based on the communicator’s abilities.

 Modelling is the best way to get your child to use AAC.
 While interacting with the child, model core words as often as possible.
 Core words are high-frequency words that we use in about 85% of our communication.
-The best AAC device is the one with apps designed to provide easy access to the core words.
+The best device is the one that provides easy access to the core words.

 With consistent modelling, the child will begin to follow your lead and start using the AAC system.
 Continue to model even after the child gets comfortable with AAC.
 Adding more words regularly will strengthen the child’s vocabulary.

 Seek out opportunities where you can use AAC.
-Whether it is discussing breakfast or talking about a picnic plan, there are so many instances throughout the day where you can use AAC.
-Using AAC in different settings lets the child know that AAC can help communication in many environments.
+Whether it is discussing breakfast or talking about a picnic plan, there are so many instances throughout the day where you can use it.
+Using it in different settings lets the child know that AAC can help communication in many environments.

 If your child is into music, talk about the current chart-topper.
 Talk about the latest superhero movie coming up if your child is a comics fan.
 Talking about the child’s favourite topics is a great way to get your child to use the AAC system.

 Make sure the AAC device is charged and always available for use.
 Carry the device wherever you can.
 That way, the child’s use of AAC is not restricted to home or school.
-You can give them picture boards or other forms of low-tech AAC when in places like swimming pools where high tech AAC cannot be used.
+You can give them picture boards or other forms of low-tech when in places like swimming pools where speech generating devices cannot be used.
 Avaz AAC app has a PDF option where you can print the child’s vocabulary at the tap of a button and use it in such places.

-Do you have any ideas about getting started with a AAC device at home?
+Do you have any ideas about getting started with AAC devices at home?
 Please share your thoughts in the comment section below.